| The

 two centrifuges, shaking incubators, freezers, balances, and storage

 cabinets.
-We currently have three Coy anaerobic glove boxes: two
+We currently have two Coy anaerobic glove bags housed in the main lab areas.

 equipment, five microscopes with polarimeters, two UV-Vis spectrophotometers,